Nicola Spaldin

-Nicola Ann Spaldin (born 1969) FRS is professor of materials science at ETH Zurich, known for her pioneering research on multiferroics.
+Nicola Ann Spaldin (born 1969) FRS, formerly publishing under the name Nicola A. Hill, is professor of materials science at ETH Zurich, known for her pioneering research on multiferroics.

 Education and early life

 A native of Sunderland, Tyne and Wear, England, Spaldin earned a Bachelor of Arts degree in natural sciences from the University of Cambridge in 1991, and a PhD in chemistry from the University of California, Berkeley in 1996.